mr-vogel/campspot_interview/README.md

 * Right click and choose the option to run 'InterviewTestCase'

 Things to consider...
-* THe dev project doesn't always load the form correctly.
+* The dev project doesn't always load the form correctly.
 If the tests are failing really quickly and not interacting with the form, try to rerun a few time and see if the results vary